NevilArt/BsMax/README.md

 If not have Github account use 'NevilArt@Gmail.Com' for bug report.

 ## Support
 If you found this product useful and want to support this project you can Donate in [Gumroad](https://nevilart.gumroad.com/l/BsMax).
-Your Donation helps me to ignore other freelance offers and focus on BsMax and speedup the developing.

 ## Download / Installation
 * Download all the package as zip file.
 * Go to Preferences > Addons > Install.
 * Select the .zip file you downloaded.